 Historians of art and architecture study visual communication.
-At Carleton, we study the great monuments of Western culture—painting, sculpture and buildings—but we also study Asian and other non-Western art, North American Indigenous art, photography, printmaking and popular culture as well as the institutions of art itself: museums, galleries and exhibitions.
+At Carleton, we study the great monuments of Western culture—painting, sculpture and buildings—as well as Asian and Islamic art, North American Indigenous art, photography, printmaking and popular culture.
+We also examine the institutions of art itself: museums, galleries and exhibitions.

 The Carleton advantage

-In the History and Theory of Architecture and Art History programs at Carleton University, you will be taught both by professors with a keen understanding of art and architecture and by seasoned museum professionals with extensive working experience in the field.
-Students in Carleton’s History and Theory of Architecture and Art History programs have access not only to a wide variety of courses but also to the resources of the Carleton University Art Gallery (CUAG).
+In the History and Theory of Architecture program at Carleton University, you will be taught both by professors with a keen understanding of art and architecture and by seasoned museum professionals with extensive working experience in the field.
+Students in Carleton’s History and Theory of Architecture programs have access not only to a wide variety of courses but also to the resources of the Carleton University Art Gallery (CUAG).
 At 27,000 works, CUAG’s holdings are rich in Canadian art (especially works on paper), Inuit art and European prints.
 Faculty regularly use the CUAG as a teaching collection and the art gallery offers practicum placements, an annual research assistantship and summer employment to qualified students.

-The History and Theory of Architecture and Art History programs offer you unique practicum opportunities.
-Senior students who maintain satisfactory standing will be able to receive up to 1.0 credit for working on special projects in an Ottawa museum or cultural institution.
+The History and Theory of Architecture program offers you unique practicum opportunities.
+Senior students who maintain satisfactory standing will be able to receive up to one credit for working on special projects in an Ottawa museum or cultural institution.